Mini Blueberry Streusel Muffins Make The Best Start To Your Day!

 And if you want to prep these mini blueberry yogurt muffins in advance, you can actually freeze them once they’ve cooled completely.
 Just freeze them in a freezer bag and then place them on the counter to thaw when you’re ready to eat them.

-If you make these Lemon Poppy Seed Muffins, please let me know by leaving a review below!
+If you make these Blueberry Streusel Mini Muffins, please let us know by leaving a review and rating below!

 And make sure to sign up for my newsletter and follow along on Instagram, Pinterest, and Facebook for more Well Seasoned recipes!
 DON’T FORGET to tag me on social channels when you make a recipe at #wellseasonedstudio !!